 Who doesn’t love a good library?
 They’re a great place to broaden your horizons, learn new things, get some work done, or meet up with friends for a coffee and a slice of cake.
 Libraries have been integral to society for centuries, and so Europe is blessed with hundreds of breathtakingly beautiful libraries that date back hundreds of years.
 But don’t overlook the modern takes on the classic institution.

-When travelling and visiting new places, you might not think to visit a city’s local library - but that’s where you’re missing out!
+When travelling and visiting new cities, you might not think to visit the local library - but that’s where you’re missing out!
 Or, as an avid reader and bookworm, why not plan a European tour, visiting the continent’s hidden gems and most iconic book repositories.
 But where to start?
 With our list, of course!